 - Collaborative Arrangement: In 2008, we entered into a mutual participation agreement with Mellon Capital Management Corporation and Dreyfus Corporation in which the parties agreed to collaborate in developing currency and fixed income ETFs under the WisdomTree Trust.
 Under this agreement, we are responsible for operating the ETFs and providing sales, marketing and research support at our own cost.
 Each of Mellon Capital and Dreyfus are responsible for providing sub-advisory, fund administration and accounting services for these collaborated ETFs at its own cost.
 Any revenues, less third party costs such as marketing, legal, accounting or fund management, related to these collaborative products are shared equally, including any losses ("net profit/loss").
 We are responsible for arranging any third party costs related to this collaborative arrangement.
 This agreement expires in March 2013.
 We have determined we are the principal participant for transactions under this collaborative arrangement and as such we record these transactions on a gross basis reflecting all of the revenues and third party expenses on our financial statements in accordance with the nature of the revenue or expense.
 Any net profit/loss payments are reflected in the "Third Party Sharing Arrangement" expense line. - Marketing agreements: In 2010, we entered into marketing agreements with Advisors Asset Management, Inc. and Compass Group Holdings, S.A. to serve as the external marketing agents for the WisdomTree ETFs in the U.S. independent broker-dealer channel and in Latin America, respectively.
 Under these agreements, we pay a percentage of our advisory fee revenue to the marketing agents based on incremental growth in assets under management in the respective sales channel.
-Since inception we have incurred in total approximately \$0.3 million in expenses as of June 30, 2011 related to these marketing arrangements.
+Since inception we have incurred in total approximately \$0.6 million in expenses as of December 31, 2011 related to these marketing arrangements and we may enter into additional marketing agreements in the future.
+We have ended our relationship with Advisors Asset Management and will handle that function with our own sales force.